obrunodev/obrunodev/README.md

   <li>💻 I'm a freelance Django developer</li>
   <li>🎓 Trained in computer science</li>
   <li>🧠 Majoring in data science</li>
+  <li>👨‍💻 I'm working with Django projects and leaning and improving javascript skills to learn ReactJS for front-end.</li>
 </ul>

 ### My work: